RiteshKTiwary/Reranking-of-TREC-Deep-Learning-2019-Track-Datasets-using-neural-method/README.md

 1. Download _hdct-marco-train.zip_ from the website and unzip this.
 2. Download _msmarco-doctrain-qrels.tsv.gz , msmarco-docs.tsv.gz, msmarco-doctrain-queries.tsv.gz, msmarco-doctrain-top100.gz_ from official website and unzip all.
-3. Download _test.d100.tsv_ from this repository.
+3. Send me a request to download _test.d100.tsv_ .
 4. Download official _qrel_ file from trec website.

 ### Step 3: Preprocess Data